“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 In the workplace relationships and knowledge are key, so increasing any one of these skills can increase your potential for a competitive edge.
-By increasing them all you are then in a different league to anyone who is just listening (and therefore limited by the human short-term memory), traditional note-takers and laptop users.
+By increasing them all you are then in a different league to anyone who is just listening (and therefore limited by the human short-term memory), traditional note-takers, and laptop users.

 Traditional note-taking has not changed for 2,000 years, it was developed pre Romans and is the same now as it was then.
-Traditional note-taking (previous generation note-taking) is a record now, use later technique.
+Traditional note-taking (previous generation note-taking) is a record now, use the later technique.
 It is not very effective in education, especially where you can put off understanding until later after the class/lecture.

 Laptop users are at an even greater disadvantage.
 The laptop (previous generation technology when used for note-taking) impinges relationships by creating a barrier when the lid is opened.
 The Laptop decreases performance as it is a compelling and often irresistible distraction device (emails, social media, etc… when one should be contributing and focusing on the meetings).
-Laptops have also locked into technology with word and the keyboard the 2,000 year-old recording technique and you have even less flexibility than with users who use pen or paper in a loss of ability to make links etc….
-Not only that the screen size is probably about half the size of a piece of A4, so you are immediately limited by how much information you can see at a glance while you are talking with someone.
+Laptops have also locked into technology with word and the keyboard the 2,000-year-old recording technique and you have even less flexibility than users who use pen or paper in a loss of ability to make links etc… Not only that the screen size is probably about half the size of a piece of A4, so you are immediately limited by how much information you can see at a glance while you are talking with someone.

 Very interesting!
 I will certainly now think about putting my laptop away especially when I am studying!
 I believe that knowledge is power, so can I now ask…What moment or memory makes you feel empowered and what do you do to empower yourself on a daily basis and why?